So you liked an image you found through Google Images; you right-clicked on it and saved it; you used the image on your website or blog.

-Not every image available on the internet can be used on your website or blog.
-Because some of those images might be copyrighted, some of them might need attribution to the creator, some of them are from the sites like Shutterstock, iStock where the images are licensed for the usage.
+You cannot include any image that is available on the internet on your blog or website.
+Because some of those images might be copyrighted, some of them might need attribution to the creator, some of them are from the sites like Shutterstock, iStock with licensed images.

 So many newcomers make the mistake of going to to the Google Images, searching the image they require and using the image that fits the bill, without paying attention to whether you are allowed to use that image or not.